RISE-Maritime/crowsnest-frontend/README.md

 ## Production

-The Crow's Nest frontedn is meant to be served by a docker container.
+The Crow's Nest frontend is meant to be served by a docker container.
 The latest Docker container image can be pulled from [MORISE's public docker registry](https://github.com/orgs/MO-RISE/packages).

 To build the image yourself: